 Mathematical materials, equipment and basic resources are stored in each classroom and in central resource areas in KS1 and KS2.
 The mathematics subject leader should be informed when equipment needs replacing or supplementing.
-The children are shown how to take care of equipment and resources and progressively encouraged to select materials suitable for the task in which they are engaged.
+The use of these resources is regularly modelled.
+The children are also shown how to take care of equipment and progressively encouraged to select materials suitable for the task in which they are engaged.
 Each classroom will have a display dedicated to maths; this will be in the form of a working wall, which reflects the current learning within the classroom.
-Teachers make use of Maths No Problem textbooks and Teaching for Mastery Professional Development materials from NCETM, as well as activities from White Rose Maths Hub and maths consultant Tara Loughran to support their teaching and children's learning.
+Activities from White Rose Maths Hub and maths consultant Tara Loughran are used to support teaching and learning across the school.